typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 A `match` clause can only address data or types that already exist in a database.

-The **declarative** nature of the TypeQL means that if one of the `match` clause patterns can’t find any instances in a database that might or might not lead to an empty response.
+The **declarative** nature of the TypeQL pattern means that if one of the `match` clause statements can’t find any instances in a database that might lead to finding no matches/solutions/answers to a query with that pattern.

 For example: